loral-labs/oauth-proxy/README.md

 Our authorization is the standard OAuth 2.0 flow:

-1. First register your application using the following endpoints.
+### 1. First register and configure your application using the following endpoints and `api.loral.dev` as the hostname.
 Make sure to save the ClientId and ClientSecret returned to you after creating a Client — these will only be shown once.
+Endpoints 2-4 are if you need to make future edit — making edits requires the ClientId and ClientSecret.

-### 1. Create OAuth Client
+1. Create OAuth Client

 - **URI:** `/client/create`
 - **Method:** POST
 - **Input:**